johnsonjh/pcdos-crc/README.md

 As explained in the **Cross-Platform Consistency and Bitstreams** section, the `--bits` option specifies how many bits to extract from each storage character.
 On Multics, the native character size is 9 bits.
-If a file was transferred bit-for-bit from an 8-bit system, you should use `--bits=9` on Multics (or the default, if `--bits` is not specified) to pull all 9 bits from each storage nonet.
+If a file was transferred bit-for-bit from an 8-bit system, you should use `--bits=9` on Multics (wnich is the default on Multics if `--bits` is not specified) to pull all 9 bits from each storage nonet.
 Conversely, if you are processing 8-bit data that was stored "one byte per nonet" (leaving the 9th bit unused), you must use `--bits=8` to skip that unused bit.

 Note that changing the number of bits processed per character will shift the bit-alignment of subsequent characters and result in a different CRC value.